On the Trade-Off Between Distributional Belief and Ambiguity: Conservatism, Finite-Sample Guarantees, and Asymptotic Properties: Introduction

 \subsection{Structure of the paper}

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:TRO_ambig_set_property}, we analyze hierarchical properties of the TRO ambiguity set $\calP'_{N,\theta}$.
-In Section~\ref{sec:conservatism}, we quantify the conservatism of our TRO model.
+In Section~\ref{sec:conservatism_TRO}, we investigate the conservatism of the TRO model.
 In Section~\ref{sec:finite_sample_property}, we analyze the bias of the optimal value of our TRO model $\upsilonh_N(\theta)$ as an estimator of the true optimal value $\upsilon^\star$ and the generalization error of our TRO model.
 In Section~\ref{sec:asymptotic}, we derive the asymptotic properties of our TRO model.
 Finally, in Section~\ref{sec:numerics}, we exemplify our theoretical results using an inventory control problem and a mean-risk portfolio optimization problem.